The benefits of beet juice are many and so numerous that I think you will be drinking in their nutritive wonders after reading this page.

 Raw beets are wonderful vegetables!
-Someone once said that beets are so bashful, they keep their heads in the ground.
 The health benefits of beets, especially when eaten raw, are so many, so sweet and so crunchy!
 No matter how you decide to enjoy your beets, whether by juicing your beets or by their delicious crunch in a grated beet salad, the nutritional value of beets, well... can't be “beet!”
-To enjoy all of the many health benefits of beet juice and whole beets, you'll only want to use the deep, dark, purple red beets.
-My personal favorite beet variety are the Detroit dark red beets.
-The white, yellow and striped beets do not provide as much nutrition.

 Beets are a very nutritious vegetable.
-Usually, only the beet roots are used.
-The green, leafy tops are super for salads and contain more iron than spinach.
+The green, leafy tops are super for salads and juicing as they contain more

-Some of the specific benefits of beet juice and the health benefits of raw beets, are these:
+Some of the specific benefits of beet juice and raw beets, are these:

 Anemia - Beets are rich in iron, which is easily assimilated by the body.
 They build up the hemoglobin and cleanse the blood.